Introduction

 Headquartered in San Francisco, 23andMe has been operating since 2006.
 The company was founded by Anne Wojcicki, Linda Avey, and Paul Cusenza.
 23andMe has secured over $850 million in funding since its inception.

 The company offers a variety of services, including ancestry, health, and trait analysis based on samples provided by customers using their at-home DNA testing kits.
+This genetic testing service relies on a saliva sample, where users spit into a collection tube and send it back for analysis.
 This review will investigate the 23andMe pros and cons, and whether there are better alternatives to consider.

 23andMe Pros and Cons: Pros